mahyuddin/TEVO-Black-Widow-Community-Guide/introduction.md

 | Peter Truskier | 16 Feb 2017 | 18.25 |
 | Russell Cole | 01 Mar 2017 | 20 |
 | Motorcycle Panel & Paint | 27 Mar 2017 | 20 |

+## Document Location

+This document, is no longer available in the files section of this Facebook group.

+The latest version can be found HERE .

+The link is also sticky as part of the pinned post, at the top of the “Discussion” pane of the “TEVO Black Widow Owners Group”.

+## Acknowledgments

+We would like to thank Wan-Muhammad Arief, Tash Bhairo, Ed Farias, Tom Keidar, Fred Kratky, Rob Mendon, Laurent Paillard, Rui Raptor, Jari Tulilahti, Pest Vic, Bruce Walker & Dean Walsh for their contributions to this manual, either directly or by linked videos & FW.

+We have tried to identify all the contributors to this manual, and may have missed someone.
+If you feel that you have a contribution that was not acknowledged, please let us know.